-Obsessive-compulsive disorder (OCD) is a common mental health problem.
-Symptoms typically include recurring thoughts and repetitive actions in response to the recurring thoughts.
-A common example is recurring thoughts about germs and dirt, with a need to wash your hands repeatedly to 'clean off the germs'.
-However, there are many other examples.
+Obsessive-compulsive disorder (OCD) is a condition where you have recurring obsessions, compulsions, or both.
 The usual treatments are cognitive behavioural therapy (CBT), a selective serotonin reuptake inhibitor (SSRI) antidepressant medicine, or both.
 Treatment often works well to reduce the symptoms and distress of OCD greatly.

 What are obsessions?

 Obsessions are unpleasant thoughts, images or urges that keep coming into your mind.
 Obsessions are not simply worries about your life problems.
 Common obsessions include:

 - Fears about contamination with dirt, germs, viruses (for example, HIV), etc.

 - Worries about doors being unlocked, fires left on, causing harm to someone, etc.